Sima (mead)

-Sima is a Finnish fermented low-level alcoholic drink and soft drink.
+Sima is a Finnish fermented low-alcohol drink and soft drink.
 It is traditionally a form of mead, an alcoholic beverage produced by fermenting a solution of honey and water, although in modern times the honey is generally replaced with different kinds of sugar, mostly syrup, which makes it a sugar wine.
 The drink also has a very low alcohol content due to limited fermentation.
 Sima is therefore a sweet sparkling beverage that is mainly seasonal and connected with the Finnish Vappu festival.
 It is usually spiced by adding both the flesh and rind of a lemon.

 Sima is usually accompanied by a munkki (donut), a tippaleipä (a special Vappu funnel cake), or a rosetti (rosette).

 The Finnish word sima is an old name for honey, which Elias Lönnrot used to mean a drink in his epic poetry, the Kalevala.

 History

 Mead was originally brought to Finland in the 1500s from Lübeck and Riga.
 The modern concept of a low-alcohol sima originated in the 1700s, as it was developed to be a more refreshing summer beverage.
 This version of sima is found in the cookbooks of Cajsa Warg.
 During the 1900s, the drink became associated with the Finnish labour movement and the Finnish Walpurgis Night festivities.